 While I was figuring out the bandcamp site, I decided to create a couple more albums, also available to buy or not buy.
 One is basically some songs I recorded in 1999 for my family, the other is a compilation of my originals that we recorded when I was with Cottonwood.
 Both of those albums are also at

-On August 5, 2017 I (Kenn Amdahl) played a little concert at The Atrium in Eugene Oregon.
-The concert (it was about an hour long) is now posted on YouTube.
-The sound isn’t perfect– the video camera picked up the guitar louder than the voice– but for old fans it might be fun to see that the cranky old folksinger is still at it.
-Because I had “trigger finger,” an inflammation of the tendons of my left hand, I let it rest by chatting between songs more than I normally would.
+On August 5, 2017, a new friend developed a conflict and couldn’t play his gig so he asked me to fill in for him at The Atrium in Eugene Oregon.
+The concert (it was about an hour long) was recorded for a local TV show and is now posted on YouTube.
+The sound isn’t perfect– the video camera picked up the guitar louder than the voice.
+I had an inflammation of the tendons of my left hand, so I let it rest by chatting between songs more than I normally would.

 If you’re looking for a particular song in that video, their approximate locations are as follows:

 intro to kenn 00:00